Keosauqua, Iowa: History

 Van Buren County courthouse in Keosauqua.
 The building, the oldest courthouse in the state, is on the National Register of Historic Places.

-The word Keosauqua derives from the Meskwaki and Sauk name for the Des Moines River, "Ke-o-saw-qua", which literally translates as "Bend in the River", which accurately describes its position on teh Mississippi River.
+The word Keosauqua derives from the Meskwaki and Sauk name for the Des Moines River, "Ke-o-saw-qua", which literally translates as "Bend in the River", which accurately describes its position on the Des Moines.

 After the Black Hawk War the United States' gained a large section of present-day Iowa in 1832 known as Black Hawk Purchase, including Keosauqua.

 The 1839 Honey War, so named because three trees with beehives were cut down in the process, was fought south of Keosauqua in what is now Lacey-Keosauqua State Park.
 The event was a border disagreement between Iowa and Missouri.
 Before it was over, militias from both sides faced each other, though the dispute was ultimately resolved without a shot being fired.

 Keosauqua was "laid out" by white settlers in 1839.

 In 1840, out of the first four so called "Indian cessions" the Black Hawk Purchase, the Keokuk´s Reserve, the Half-Breed Tract, and the Second Black Hawk Purchase the settlers had laid out 22 Iowa counties.

 In 1843, the Van Buren County Courthouse was built in the Greek Revival style.
 The courthouse was the scene for the murder trial of William McCauley.
 A guilty verdict led to his subsequent demise at Hangman's Hollow.
 It was the first legal hanging in Iowa history. the courthouse is the oldest in continuous use in the state, and second-oldest in the United States, on the National Register of Historic Places.

 When Brigham Young and his followers were exiled from their base at Nauvoo, Illinois in 1846, their caravan crossed the Des Moines River at Ely's Ford, just upriver from Keosauqua on what is now known as the Mormon Trail.The 1847 Pearson House was a stop on the Underground Railroad.

 By 1850 there were several "factories" in town including a pottery plant, a saw mill, plow factory, wagon factory, tanneries, and a packing plant.

 Van Buren County native Voltaire Twombly who had received the Congressional Medal of Honor for actions taken at Ft.
-Donelson during the American Civil War became mayor of Keosauqua in 1884 and, as a businessman there, he built a stone building on the main street that remains to this day.
+Donelson during the American Civil War became mayor of Keosauqua in 1884 and, as a businessman there, he built the Twombly Building, a stone building on 1st street that remains to this day.